philzook58/philzook58.github.io/_posts/2026-09-04-tla_traces.md

 # TLA JSON Traces

 TLC has an interesting option `-loadtrace` it gained somewhat recently.
 This allows for easy ingestion of traces by other systems in a json format.
-This is the easy road, but there is also a JSON TLA+ module that enables you to do more flexible things (Merz et al <https://arxiv.org/abs/2404.16075> do it this way).
+This is the easy road, but there is also a JSON TLA+ module that enables you to do more flexible things ("Validating Traces of Distributed Programs Against TLA+ Specifications"  <https://arxiv.org/abs/2404.16075> does it this way).

 ```python
 ! curl https://github.com/tlaplus/tlaplus/releases/download/v1.8.0/tla2tools.jar -L -o /tmp/tla2tools.jar